AtticusTarleton/atticus-tarleton-okemo-data/README.md

 # atticus-tarleton-okemo-data

-This is a project to mostly learn about qmd files, duckdb, sql.
+This is a project done mostly to learn about qmd files, duckdb, sql.
 This will be done through an exploratory data analysis project on data I found interesting.

 Project Steps
 - Clean Raw Data